SnehaDighe/javascript-codewars/README.md

 input: array of strings (symbols)/integers (codes) you must encode/decode
 output: array of integers (codes)/strings (symbols) sorted by code values ASC
 * if input is not defined or is not and array return null, if is empty array return empty array

+## 38 - Sort-one,three,two (5 kyu)
+Hey You !
+Sort these integers for me ...
+By name ...
+Do it now !
+Input:
+* Range is 0-999
+* There may be duplicates
+* The array may be empty